janwilmans/guidelines/guidelines_details.md

 > **"I didn’t have time to write you a short letter, so I wrote you a long one.” -- Mark Twain**

-Simplifications; some of the guidelines or rationales might say 'Just don't do that', in these cases I do not mean to be cheeky.
+Simplifications; sometimes a rationale might sounds like: 'Just don't do that', in these cases I do not mean to be cheeky.
 I mean try to avoid or remove those cases if you have them, because I could not come up with a good guideline to deal with those situations.
 If you have ideas for improvement in this regard, feel free to leave me a note.